Table of Contents

 The rewrite/redirect rules can be defined in the .htaccess file.

-If you are not familiar with the PHP-FPM configurations or don’t want to use the advanced editor, we suggest you use server-level PHP settings (to configure basic and/or common PHP parameters.
+If you are unfamiliar with the PHP-FPM configurations or don’t want to use the advanced editor, we suggest you use server-level PHP settings (to configure basic and/or common PHP parameters.